parinithaopsera456/OpenNoteScanner/README.md

 $ ./gradlew assembleRelease
 ```

-Instructions for Contributing
+Contributing
 -------------------------
-If you're new to open-source, we recommend you to checkout our [_Contributing Guidelines_](https://github.com/ctodobom/OpenNoteScanner/blob/master/CONTRIBUTING.md) and [Setup Guidelines](https://github.com/ctodobom/OpenNoteScanner/blob/master/SETUP_GUIDELINES.md).
-Feel free to fork the project and send us a pull request.
+Contributions are always welcome!
+If you're new to open-source, please check our [Contributing Guidelines](https://github.com/ctodobom/OpenNoteScanner/blob/master/CONTRIBUTING.md) and [Setup Guidelines](https://github.com/ctodobom/OpenNoteScanner/blob/master/SETUP_GUIDELINES.md).
+Feel free to fork the project and submit pull requests.

 History
 -------

-I've started this app on a brazilian holyday "extended weekend" based on the fact that I was unable to find any open source application that does this job.
-I was mainly inspired on the RocketBook Wave closed source application.
+I started this app while on a brazilian holiday (that is, an "extended weekend") based on the fact that I was unable to find any open source application that does this job.
+I was mainly inspired by the RocketBook Wave closed source application.

-I really do not know if I will extend more the application, but I am writing bellow some objectives to make it better.
+I really do not know if I will extend the application more, but I have written some objectives below on how to make it better.

 Roadmap
 -------

-* enhance the image gallery of scanned documents
+* Enhance the image gallery of scanned documents.
-* register a share action in order to obtain documents already pictured through standard camera apps
+* Register a share action in order to obtain documents already pictured through standard camera apps.
-* implement automatic action based on the RocketBook Wave marking of the page
+* Implement an automatic action based on the RocketBook Wave marking of the page.

 Donations
 ---------